 The Company continues to be adversely affected by the economic disruptions caused by the global coronavirus pandemic.
 In March 2020, the World Health Organization ("WHO") declared that a new strain of coronavirus that originated in Wuhan, China, and has rapidly spread around the world ("COVID-19") is a pandemic that poses significant risk to the international community.
 This outbreak contributed to shelter-in-place policies, unexpected factory closures, supply chain disruptions, and market volatility causing substantial declines in market capitalization, and occurring in the midst of an already challenging economic environment in some of our markets, most notably the oil and gas market.
 As a result of the outbreak, starting in March 2020 and intermittently through June 30, 2022, the Company suspended or reduced its operations, in whole or in part, in several of its locations.
 The Company's businesses operate in market segments impacted by COVID-19.
-Operating during a global pandemic has exposed the Company to a number of material risks, including diminished demand for our products and our customers' products, suspensions in the operations of our and our suppliers' manufacturing facilities, maintenance of appropriate labor levels, our ability to ship products to our customers, interruptions in our supply chains and distribution systems, access to capital and potential increases to the cost of capital, collection of trade receivables in accordance with their terms and potential further impairment of long-lived assets; all of which, in the aggregate, have had an adverse effect on the Company's business, financial condition, liquidity, operations, suppliers, industry and workforce.
+Operating during a global pandemic has exposed the Company to a number of material risks, including diminished demand for our products and our customers' products, suspensions in the operations of our and our suppliers' manufacturing facilities, maintenance of appropriate labor levels, our ability to ship products to our customers, interruptions in our supply chains and distribution systems, access to capital and potential increases to the cost of capital, collection of trade receivables in accordance with their terms and potential further impairment of long-lived assets; all of which, in the aggregate, have had an adverse effect on the Company's business, financial condition, results of operations and cash flows.
+The severity and duration of the pandemic remains unknown.
+Management continues to actively monitor the global situation and its effect on financial condition, liquidity, operations, suppliers, industry and workforce.
 The Company remains unable to estimate the full extent or nature of the impact of COVID-19, at this time.